dcodeIO/bcrypt.js/README.md

 });
 ```

+**Note:** Under the hood, asynchronisation splits a crypto operation into small chunks.
+After the completion of a chunk, the execution of the next chunk is placed on the back of [JS event loop queue](https://developer.mozilla.org/en/docs/Web/JavaScript/EventLoop), thus efficiently sharing the computational resources with the other operations in the queue.

 **Note:** Since bcrypt.js 2.4.0, if the callback argument has been omitted when calling an asynchronous function, the function returns a Promise.

 API